Online Privacy Statement

 Cookies and Other Tracking Technologies

 When you visit our websites, we collect and store the name of the domain and host from which you accessed the site, your public IP address, the browser software and operating system you used, the date and time you accessed the site, cookie information and all pages within the website which you access.
-Small data files called “cookies” also are placed on your computer, which enable various functions of our website, make it easier for you to view various site pages and allow us to identify your device, recognize you as a returning user and bring you advertising both on and off of our websites.
+Small data files called “cookies” also are placed on your computer, which enables various functions of our website, make it easier for you to view various site pages and allow us to identify your device, recognize you as a returning user and bring you advertising both on and off of our websites.

 We use both “session ID cookies” and “persistent cookies.”
 Session ID cookies are used to store information while you are logged into your account and expire when you close your browser.
 Persistent cookies are used to make tasks easier for returning users by remembering a user’s login information.
 Persistent cookies stay on your hard drive from one session to the next.
 If you do not want to receive cookies, you can change your browser or mobile device settings, though this may change your browsing experience or interfere with your use of our Services.

 In addition to these cookies, we also may use other standard Internet technology, such as web beacons and similar technologies, to track your use of the Services.
 Web beacons (sometimes called transparent GIFs, clear GIFs, or web bugs) are small strings of code that provide a way for us to deliver a small (usually invisible) graphic image on a web page or in an email.
-Web beacons can recognize certain types of information on your computer, such as cookies, the time and date a page is viewed, and a description of the page where the web beacon is placed.
+Web beacons can recognize certain types of information on your computers, such as cookies, the time and date a page is viewed, and a description of the page where the web beacon is placed.
 We may use web beacons to improve your experience with the Services, including to provide you with content customized to your interests and to understand whether users read email messages and click on links contained within those messages so that the Services can deliver relevant content.
 Our web beacons may collect some contact information (for example, the email address associated with an email message that contains a web beacon).
 The Services also may include third-party web beacons so that these third parties may receive auditing, research, and reporting information about advertisements viewed on the Services.

 We generally may use and disclose information collected through cookies, web beacons, and similar tracking technologies in order to provide the Services and for purposes of site functionality (e.g., to remember your login information), but we generally reserve the right to use and disclose personal information obtained through these means for any lawful purpose, including, but are not limited to: